Traditional banking model? R.I.P. says UK regulator

 It would be a thankless task of deciding how much capital banks should hold against each asset, a game of “cat and mouse” that no regulator can win, Haldane said.

-But Bailey cautioned against ditching the risk-based approach in favor of simpler indicators.
+But Bailey cautioned against ditching the risk-based approach in favour of simpler indicators.

 “Simplicity is not about one-club golf, and it is not about abandoning risk-based regulation,” Bailey said.